sotiriosc/first-assignment-learning-code-refactoring/README.md

 [Image of completed website](/01-html-css-git-homework-demo.png)

-I utilized git hub to create, clone a repository.
+I utilized git hub to create and clone the assignment repository.
 I then used VS code to analyze and refactor the code.
-Since this is my first project, I used my lack of knowledge to learn and play with HTML and CSS.
-Every change I made, I would reference on the site to learn what every tag and function is doing on the webpage.
-Reference the notes to discover what changes were made durring refactoring.
-Don't be afrain to let me know what I am missing.
+This is my first project, I used my lack of knowledge to learn and play with HTML and CSS.
+Every change I made, I would reference the site to learn what a tag and or function is doing.
+Reference the notes in the code to discover what changes were made durring refactoring.
+Don't be afraid to let me know what I am missing.
 I love to learn.

 ### Website Link
 Live URl:https://sotiriosc.github.io/first-assignment/